-The Apple Watch Series 2 is the company's second generation smartwatch, but more importantly, it's a second chance to show the world that it really can make its Watch as universally loved as the iPod, iPhone and iPad.
+The Apple Watch Series 2 is the company's second generation smartwatch and iPhone companion.
+But more importantly, it's a second chance to show the world that it really can make its Watch as universally loved as the iPod, iPhone and iPad.

 With the Series 2 Apple has shifted the focus to fitness, adding GPS to track runs and cycling session sans iPhone.
 It's now fully waterproof and offers swim tracking in the pool and in open water.
 Apple has even introduced a new Breathe app to help you relax.
 Apple's intentions are clear: it's making a big play for sports watch owners.